Sump Pump Maintenance

 Those are pretty basic steps that can go a long way toward ensuring you’re ready for emergencies.
 But on top of this, there are more time-consuming steps that you should probably take once every year on top of the above checklist:

 - Look at your owner’s manual (or find the pertinent instructions for your make and model online) to learn if you need to get grease or oil for the pump bearings.

 - Take out the pump, clean it out, and make sure it looks good, OR

 - Clean out the sump (You can find instructions for this on our post: Cleaning Your Sump Pump).

 Faced with a plumbing emergency?
 Call a Kansas City plumber at A-1 Sewer & Septic Service, Inc.

 Even if you discover your basement has flooded in the evening, or a pipe bursts on the weekend, you can find the emergency services you need, and for no additional charge, when you call the trusted team at A-1 Sewer & Septic Service, Inc. Our plumbing technicians have been providing fast, friendly, and excellent service for over 45 years now, and no plumbing problem is too small or too big for us to take on.
-Call us now to get a no-obligation quote!
+Call us now to get a sump pump maintenance quote!
 We’ll pick up the phone 24/7.